manurathi1/manurathi1.github.io/_posts/2022/Dec/2022-12-01-DDLinearity.md

 ---
 <!-- [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1OonMdRn8GxvdiRFQ17sm2d0qyiLISxyS?usp=sharing) -->

-In this article we will first discuss the conditional drawdown at risk (CDaR), it's special cases, maximum drawdown and average drawdown. then we will move to the optimization problem for return CDaR efficient frontier as discussed by Uryasev,et. in [1].
+In this article, we will first discuss the conditional drawdown at risk (CDaR), its special cases, maximum drawdown and average drawdown. then we will move to the optimization problem for return CDaR efficient frontier as discussed by Uryasev, et. in [1].

 ### Assumption:
-This approach concentrates on the portfolio equity curves over a particular sample-path (historical or most probable future sample-path), i.e. we define some sample path risk function rather than a risk measure on set of sample-paths.
-Making no assumption about the underlying probability distribution which unlocks various practical application.
+This approach concentrates on the portfolio equity curves over a particular sample-path (historical or most probable future sample-path), i.e. we define some sample path risk function rather than a risk measure on a set of sample-paths.
+Making no assumption about the underlying probability distribution which unlocks various practical applications.

 ## CDaR:
 For some value of the confidence parameter $\alpha$, the $\alpha$-CDaR is defined as the mean of the worst (1−$\alpha$)∗100% drawdowns experienced over some period of time on a sample-path. <br/>

-The CDaR risk function is based on CVaR concept and can be viewed as a modification of the CVaR to the case when the loss-function is defined as a drawdown.
+The CDaR risk function is based on the CVaR concept and can be viewed as a modification of the CVaR to the case when the loss-function is defined as a drawdown.
 Similar to CVaR, i.e. average of all losses which is greater than equal to $\alpha$-VaR, CDaR is the average of all the drawdowns which are greater than equal to $\alpha$ drawdown at risk ( $\zeta_\alpha$ ) such that low CVaR ensures low VaR<br/>

 > Risk functions are parameterized by weight matrix of the portfolio W, T is total time period considered for the calculation. sample path time horizon.